Jim Croce

-James Joseph Croce (/ˈkroʊtʃiː/; January 10, 1943 – September 20, 1973), known professionally as Jim Croce, was an American folk and rock singer-songwriter.
+James Joseph Croce (/ˈkroʊtʃiː/ KROH-chee; January 10, 1943 – September 20, 1973) was an American folk and rock singer-songwriter.
 Between 1966 and 1973, he released five studio albums and numerous singles.
-During this period, Croce took a series of odd jobs to pay bills while he continued to write, record and perform concerts.
-After Croce formed a partnership with the songwriter and guitarist Maury Muehleisen in the early 1970s, his fortunes turned.
-Croce's breakthrough came in 1972, when his third album, You Don't Mess Around with Jim, produced three charting singles, including "Time in a Bottle", which reached No. 1 after Croce died.
-The follow-up album Life and Times included the song "Bad, Bad Leroy Brown", Croce's only No. 1 hit during his lifetime.
+During this period, Croce took a series of odd jobs to pay bills while he continued to write and record songs as well as perform concerts.
+After Croce formed a partnership with songwriter and guitarist Maury Muehleisen in the early 1970s, his fortunes turned.
+Croce's breakthrough came in 1972, when his third album, You Don't Mess Around with Jim, produced three charting singles, including "Time in a Bottle", which reached number one after his death.
+The follow-up album Life and Times included the song "Bad, Bad Leroy Brown", the only number-one hit Croce had during his lifetime.

-On September 20, 1973, at the height of his popularity and the day before the lead single to his fifth album, I Got a Name, was released, Croce, Muehleisen, and four others died in a plane crash.
+On September 20, 1973, Croce, Muehleisen, and four others died in a plane crash, one day before the release of the lead single from Croce's fifth album, I Got a Name, during a period of significant commercial success.
 His music continued to chart throughout the 1970s following his death.
-Croce's widow and early songwriting partner, Ingrid, continued to write and record after his death.
-Their son, A. J. Croce, became a singer-songwriter in the 1990s.
+Croce's widow and early songwriting partner, Ingrid Jacobson, continued to write and record after his death while their son, A.J.
+Croce, became a singer-songwriter in the 1990s.

 Early life and education

-Croce was born on January 10, 1943 (although some sources say 1942), in South Philadelphia, Pennsylvania, to James Albert Croce and Flora Mary (Babusci) Croce, Italian Americans whose parents had emigrated from Trasacco and Balsorano in Abruzzo and Palermo in Sicily.
+Croce was born on January 10, 1943 (although some sources say 1942), in South Philadelphia, Pennsylvania, to Flora Mary and James Albert Croce, Italian Americans whose parents had emigrated from Trasacco and Balsorano in Abruzzo, Italy.

-Croce grew up in Upper Darby Township, Pennsylvania, seven miles west of Philadelphia, and attended Upper Darby High School, where he graduated in 1960.
-He then attended Malvern Preparatory School for a year prior to enrolling at Villanova University, where he majored in psychology and minored in German.
-He was a member of the campus singing groups the Villanova Singers and the Villanova Spires.
+Croce grew up in Drexel Hill, Upper Darby Township, Pennsylvania, 7 mi west of Philadelphia, and attended Upper Darby High School, where he graduated in 1960.
+Croce then attended Malvern Preparatory School for a year before enrolling at Villanova University, where he majored in psychology and minored in German.
+Croce was a member of the campus singing groups the Villanova Singers and the Villanova Spires.
 When the Spires performed off campus or made recordings, they were known as The Coventry Lads.
 Croce was also a student disc jockey at WKVU, which has since become WXVU.
-In 1965, he graduated from Villanova with a Bachelor of Science in Social Studies degree.
+In 1965, he graduated from Villanova with a Bachelor of Arts in Social Studies.